peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### AsERational
     public com.upokecenter.numbers.ERational AsERational()
+Converts this object to a rational number.

+**Returns:**

+* A rational number for this object's value.

+**Throws:**

+* <code>IllegalStateException</code> - This object's type is not a number type, including if this object is CBORObject.Null.

 ### AsInt16
     public short AsInt16()
 Converts this object to a 16-bit signed integer.
 Floating point values are